FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

 Now you can start creating your content or edit already existing information.

-Once you finished all your edits or newly created documents and have thoroughly checked them in the local instance, you can submit your input to the git repository to be merged into the main branch.
+Once you finished all your edits or newly created documents and have thoroughly checked them in your local instance, you may submit your input to the git repository to be merged into the main branch.

+First you need to commit the changes to your local git branch.
+Please always provide a meaningful commit-message with your commits.

+    $> git commit -m "this is an explanation how to commit changes"  <doument_1> <document_2> ....

+Once the commit is performed, you may push your changs to the github repository

+    $> git push --set-upstream origin   <new_branch_name>

+Once the **push** was successful you need to create a **merge request** for your submitted changes.
+Best is to do this directly at the website of the [collaboration-platform](https://github.com/FAIRiCUBE/collaboration-platform) repository.
+At the website click on *"Pull Requests"* then click the Button *"Create Pull Request"*.
+Thereafter choose **your branch name** as source and **main** as target.

+Once the repository owner accepts your merge request, the content will be merged and automatically deployed to *readthedocs.io* and soon after it will be available at [https://fairicube.readthedocs.io](https://fairicube.readthedocs.io).

 <br>